Student gunman kills two, wounds three at California high school before shooting self

 SANTA CLARITA, Calif.
-(Reuters) - A California high school student on his 16th birthday opened fire on campus on Thursday, killing a 16-year-old girl and a 14-year-old boy and wounding three other teens before shooting himself in the head, officials said.
+(Reuters) - A California high school student pulled a .45 caliber semiautomatic handgun from his backpack and fired on fellow students as classes began on Thursday, killing two and wounding three others.

-“At this point, we have no indication of any motive or ideology,” FBI Agent Paul Delacourt said.

-In addition to the two dead students, two other girls, aged 14 and 15, were wounded, as was a 14-year old boy, Wegener said.
+He saved the last bullet for himself.
+It was his 16th birthday.

-The suspect was described by police as an Asian male and a student at Saugus High School in Santa Clarita, about 40 miles (65 km) north of Los Angeles.
+The teenaged gunman survived the self-inflicted gunshot to the head and was in grave condition, law enforcement officials said.
+Investigators were still searching for what drove the student toward the rampage at Saugus High School in Santa Clarita, about 40 miles (65 km) north of Los Angeles.

+Saugus now joins an ever growing list of schools remembered as sites of gun tragedies, such as Sandy Hook Elementary School in Connecticut, Columbine High School in Colorado, and Marjory Stoneman Douglas High in Florida.

+“How do we come out of tragedy?
+We need to say ‘No more!’
+This is a tragic event.
+It happens too frequently,” said Captain Robert Lewis of Santa Clarita Valley sheriff’s station, striking an emotional note in an otherwise somber news conference.

+The two students killed were a 16-year-old girl and a 14-year-old boy.
+Two other girls, aged 14 and 15, were wounded, as was a 14-year old boy, Captain Kent Wegener of the Los Angeles County Sheriff’s Department told a news conference.

+“Video clearly shows the subject in the quad, withdraw a gun from his backpack, shoot and wound five people and then shoot himself,” Wegener said.

-The incident marked yet another school shooting in the United States, where repeated mass shootings in recent years have intensified the debate about gun control and the constitutional right for citizens to keep and bear arms.
+The incident marked yet another mass shooting in the United States in recent years, intensifying the debate about gun control and the constitutional right for citizens to keep and bear arms.

-This is at least the 85th incident of gunfire on school grounds this year, according to Everytown, an advocacy group pushing for stricter gun laws.
+This is at least the 85th incident of gunfire on school grounds this year, according to Everytown, an advocacy group for stricter gun laws.

-Some 2,300 students attend the school, which is made up of more than a dozen buildings.

 Sean Murillo, 17, a football player at Saugus High School, said he was walking toward his coach’s office when he heard shots about 10 feet (3 meters) away and ducked into a classroom and waited.